 5. Don’t be tempted to start work until you have an agreement (known as a Party Wall Award) in place.
 If you do, your neighbour can file an injunction against you that forces you to stop work – again, causing delays and escalating your costs.

-Serving a Party Wall Notice to the Leasehold and Freehold Owner
+Should a Party Wall Notice to the Leasehold and Freehold Owner?

 The Act goes on to describe an “owner” as any person or tenant with an interest of at least a year in the property.
 This means that yes, Notice will need to be served on the property’s leaseholder and freeholder, as well as any tenants with an agreement for longer than twelve months.